frida/frida-website/_i18n/en/_docs/gadget.md

 directory named “Frameworks”.

-On Android, the package manager will only copy files from a non-debuggable application's `/lib` folder if their name matches the following conditions:
+On Android, the package manager will only copy files from a non-debuggable application's `/lib` directory if their name matches the following conditions:
 - It starts with the prefix `lib`
 - It ends with the suffix `.so`
 - It's `gdbserver`

-Frida is well-aware of this limitation and will accept a config file with those changes.
+Frida is well aware of this limitation and will accept a config file with those changes.
 Example:
 ```
 lib